solidjs/solid/packages/solid-element/README.md

 The arguments of `customElement` are:
 1) custom element tag (e.g. `'my-component'`)
 2) (optional) props (e.g. `{someProp: 'one', otherProp: 'two'}`)
 3) the Solid template function.
-Solid template is provided State wrapped props as the first argument, and the underlying element as the 2nd (e.g. `(props, { element }) => {  solid code here
+The arguments of this function are state wrapped props as the first argument, and the underlying element as the 2nd (e.g. `(props, { element }) => {  solid code here
  }`)

 ```jsx